Anderson acceleration for contractive and noncontractive operators: Acceleration for depth

 Suppose there is a constant $0 < c_s \le 1$ such that $|\sin(a_j, \cA_{j-1})| \ge c_s, ~j = 2, \ldots, m$, which implies another constant $0 \le c_t < 1$ with $|\cos(a_j, q_{i})|\le c_t, ~j = 2, \ldots, m$ and $i = 1, \ldots, j-1$.
 Then it holds that

 $i= 2, \ldots, m-1$ and $j = i+1, \ldots, m$. \end{lemma} The constant $c_s> 0$ ensures the full rank of $A$ and essentially bounds $\hat Q$ away from degeneracy, assuring sufficient linear independence of its columns.
 While the results are simpler in form if the second constant is taken as $c_t=1$, the condition $c_s > 0$ implies $c_t < 1$.
 By taking this second constant into account, the results reflect that if the columns of $A$ are close to (or actually) orthogonal, then $c_t$ and the off-diagonal elements are close to (or actually) zero.
-The proof of Lemma \ref{lem:invR} is given in the appendix.

 The next lemma generalizes Lemma \ref{lem:m1} to $m > 1$.
 The technical difficulty of the more complicated relationship between the optimization coefficients and optimization gain is handled by expressing both in terms of a QR decomposition and then making use of Lemma \ref{lem:invR}.